-*Update: All Rustique Art Barbed Wire designs have been discontinued.
+*Update: All Rustique Art Barbed Wire designs have been put on hold.

 Handcrafted Barbed Wire Crosses look amazing in any home, patio or garden area.